agravityio/agravity-public-csharp/docs/PublicSavedSearchApi.md

             // config.AddApiKeyPrefix("x-functions-key", "Bearer");

             var apiInstance = new PublicSavedSearchApi(config);
-            var external = true;  // bool? | This parameter filters out all saved searches on basis this boolean. (optional) var translations = true;  // bool? | When default language should be returned and the translation dictionary is delivered.
+            var external = true;  // bool? | This parameter filters out all saved searches on basis this boolean.
+Only admins can request the external saved searches. (optional) var translations = true;  // bool? | When default language should be returned and the translation dictionary is delivered.
 (Ignores the \"Accept-Language\" header) (optional) var acceptLanguage = "acceptLanguage_example";  // string | The requested language of the response.
 If not matching it falls back to default language. (optional)